datacrypt-project/hitchhiker-tree/README.md

 ;;=> "moon"
 (-> (ob/snapshot forked-outboard)
     (ob/lookup "goodbye"))
-;;=> nil
+;;=> "sun"
 ```

-See also:
+You should check out the docstrings/usage of these functions, too:

-- `close` will gracefully shut down an outboard
+- `close` will gracefully shut down an outboard connection
 - `open` will reopen an outboard (you can only create outboards which don't exist)
-- `destroy` will delete all data related to the outboard
+- `destroy` will delete all data related to the closed, named outboard
 - `lookup` and `lookup-fwd-iter` provide single and ordered sequence access to snapshots

 ## Background

+Outboard is an off-heap functionally persistent sorted map.
+This map allows your applications to retain huge data structures in memory across process restarts.

+Outboard is the the first library to make use of hitchhiker trees.
-They are a functionally persistent, serializable, off-heap fractal B tree.
+Hitchhiker trees are a functionally persistent, serializable, off-heap fractal B tree.
 They can be extended to contain a mechanism to make statistical analytics blazingly fast, and to support column-store facilities.

-The first application for these data structures is as an off-heap functionally persistent sorted map.
-This map allows your applications to retain huge data structures in memory across process restarts.
+Details about hitchhiker trees can be found in `docs/hitchhiker.adoc`.

 ## Benchmarking

 This library includes a detailed, instrumented benchmarking suite.
 It's built to enable comparative benchmarks between different parameters or code changes, so that improvements to the structure can be correctly categorized as such, and bottlenecks can be reproduced and fixed.

+To try it, just run

+    lein bench

 The benchmark tool supports testing with different parameters, such as: